gatesphere/silica/README.md

 ### To do:
 Here's a short list of things to do:

-  * Comments in script files
-  * Error handling
+  * More transforms
   * Percussion instruments
   * Graphical rendering (siren)

 ### Known bugs:

-  * meta commands allowed intermixed with other symbols in the same line
+  * siren midi file saving dialog not filtered for midi files
   * -display doesn't show all components of a piece
-  * progress bar is terrible on cpu usage
+  * siren progress bar is terrible on cpu usage

 ## Contributing
 This is a personal project.
 If you have feedback, I'd love to hear it, but code will be mine.
 You can contact me at [suschord@suspended-chord.info](mailto:suschord@suspended-chord.info).